trungkien-011001/Python---EDA---Football-Players-Analysis-Project/README.md

-# PYTHON DATA ANALYSIS OF FOOTBALL DATASET PROJECT
+# PYTHON EDA OF FOOTBALL DATASET PROJECT
 This project is using Python for Data cleaning and Data analysis of Football dataset.
 ## 1. About Project:
 - The dataset contains basic information about football players in several top-tier global football leagues